-Generated Function Types

-This section provides users with the ability to define granular control of which functions to generate.
+Generated Function Types This section provides users with the ability to define granular control of which functions to generate.
 The printing functions allow for various printing schemes to be generated, such as print-to-string and print-to-standard-output, and how the printed data should be formatted.

 Specify PDU Types This section provides users with the ability to define which productions to select as PDUs.

 Sample Program Generation This section provides users with the ability to define the generation of simple encoding and decoding programs, which demonstrate using the generated code.

-Additionally, the sample writer program can optionally encode randomly-gen- erated test data.
+Additionally, the sample writer program can optionally encode randomly-generated test data.

 Language-specific Functions Depending on the target language selected, additional options may be displayed within this section of the Function Generation tab.

 For C and C++, additional functions for memory management and macros for dealing with named bits in BIT STRINGs can be generated.
 Initialization functions are generated by default, but may be turned off.

-C/C++ Generated Functions Generate Initialization Functions Generate Memory Free Functions Generate Named Bit Macros For Java, get and set methods can be generated for members of generated class- es.
-It is also possible to generate methods that can fetch certain types of meta- data (for example, if an element is optional).
+For Java, get and set methods can be generated for members of generated classes.
+It is also possible to generate methods that can fetch certain types of metadata (for example, if an element is optional).
 A similar option exists for C#.

-Java Function Options Generate getter and setter methods
+Java Function Options

+Generate getter and setter methods

+Generate metadata methods